developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 ---
-title: SimulScan Licensing
+title: Licensing
 layout: guide.html
 product: SimulScan
 productversion: '1.1'
 ---

-OVERVIEW
+## Overview
-A SimulScan license is required to unlock all advanced functionality, including optical character recognition (OCR), optical mark recognition (OMR), and multi-barcode for 10+ barcodes on a given device.
-A license is also needed to enable the programming interfaces (via DataWedge, EMDK, or RhoMobile) for the advanced functionality listed above.
-Multi-barcode for fewer than 10 barcodes is available free of charge on all SimulScan supported devices.
+The ability to scan fewer than 10 barcodes simultaneously using the Multi-barcode feature is included free with all devices that support SimulScan.
+A SimulScan license is required for each device to unlock all advanced functionality, including optical character recognition (OCR), optical mark recognition (OMR) and Multi-barcode for 10 or more barcodes at a time.
+A license also is required to enable APIs to access SimulScan via DataWedge, EMDK or RhoMobile apps, which includes Enterprise Browser.

-Please note that a license is NOT required to use the demo application.
+A license is NOT required to use the demo application.

 Demo License

 Demo Licenses are available for customers evaluating SimulScan and for developers looking to begin integration of SimulScan into their applications.
 To request a demo license to enable the SimulScan functionality and enable the programming interfaces on a device, please email NMV386@zebra.com with the subject header, "SimulScan Demo License Request."